abdelazkamo/Automation-flow-diagram-using-ReactFlow/README.md

 initialEdges: An array containing the initial set of edges for the flow diagram.

 The Flow component handles node and edge changes using the useState hook.
 It also provides functions like onNodesChange and onEdgesChange to update the state when changes occur.

-Feel free to explore, modify, and use this example project as a foundation for your own ReactFlow-based applications with custom nodes and edges.
-If you have any questions or suggestions, please open an issue in the repository or feel free to email me at:

-### azizoukamo@gmail.com